 The ramifications of the COVID-19 pandemic have manifested differently depending on the industry.
 For some industries, the virus did not make a significant impact on finances, hiring, and operations, while for others, the impact was devastating.
-A recent survey indicates that the pandemic has significantly affected the healthcare industry, from an increase of job losses to employee burnout.
+A recent report indicated that the pandemic has significantly affected the healthcare industry, from an increase in job losses to employee burnout.
 Healthcare HR professionals are feeling the burden of the pandemic weighing on their shoulders, with a wide range of staffing, human resource management, and growth concerns looming ahead.
 With the pandemic exacerbating existing healthcare HR pain points, we’ve compiled a list of key challenges and tips on how to tackle them in 2021.

 Though the healthcare industry is expected to add 3.8 million new jobs by the year 2024, the talent pool is shrinking.
 As the need for additional healthcare professionals increases, HR professionals and businesses are having trouble filling roles with qualified applicants.
-In fact, by 2025, the USA could be dealing with a physician shortage between 61,700 and 94,700.
+In fact, by 2025, the USA could be dealing with a physician shortage of between 61,700 and 94,700.
 With the shrinking talent pool and increasing age demographic, healthcare HR professionals must learn to cope with staff shortages, added pressure to recruit, as well as validation of medical certifications, licensure, ongoing training progress, recertification, and even reinstatement.

 The healthcare industry continues to transform over the years, with digitization being a key focus.
 As an HR professional in the healthcare business, keeping yourself and your team up to date on emerging technologies requires a flexible and risk-taking mindset, as well as a streamlined training process.
 Digital upgrades in healthcare can mean anything from new telemedicine processes to electronic health record systems that oftentimes have a steep learning curve.
-HR managers must be well versed on assessments, training, and forecasting around new technology.
+HR managers must be well-versed in assessments, training, and forecasting around new technology.

-Eropa Stein, Founder & CEO at Hyre, emphasizes, “Long-term care homes are not traditionally tech-savvy, but in the age of COVID-19, they NEED to onboard managers onto digitized HR processes.
+Eropa Stein, Founder and CEO at Hyre, emphasizes, “Long-term care homes are not traditionally tech-savvy, but in the age of COVID-19, they NEED to onboard managers onto digitized HR processes.
 Scheduling, hiring, and rescheduling frontline workers is a hassle, especially when you throw in contact tracing and safety procedures.”

-Bob Clarke, CEO of Furst Group, NuBrick Partners and Salveson Stetson Group, says, “Screening and interviewing in person throughout the hiring process has changed dramatically since the pandemic… But in a virtual hiring environment the organization needs to be able to communicate effectively even when all participants are in separate spaces.”
+Bob Clarke, CEO of Furst Group, NuBrick Partners, and Salveson Stetson Group, says, “Screening and interviewing in person throughout the hiring process has changed dramatically since the pandemic… But in a virtual hiring environment, the organization needs to be able to communicate effectively even when all participants are in separate spaces.”

-According to the 2020 National Healthcare Retention & RN Staffing Report, the national hospital staff turnover rate was 17.8%, and the average hospital has turned over 89% of its workforce in the past 5 years.
+According to the 2020 National Healthcare Retention and RN Staffing Report, the national hospital staff turnover rate was 17.8%, and the average hospital has turned over 89% of its workforce in the past 5 years.
 Because of this, an ongoing HR challenge is decreasing turnover rates and improving employee retention and happiness within organizations.
 Along these lines, HR managers are also reevaluating organizational culture in efforts to retain workers.

 Burnout in healthcare has reached rampant levels in the United States, especially with the direct impact of the COVID-19 pandemic on healthcare workers, and the staff shortage and turnover crises stated above.
-A study on healthcare professionals in the US found that more than 50% of physicians and 33% of nurses experience symptoms of burnout, including feelings of exhaustion and cynicism related to long-term job stresses.
+A study on healthcare professionals in the US found that more than 50% of physicians and 33% of nurses experience symptoms of burnout, including feelings of exhaustion and cynicism related to long-term job stress.
 Job satisfaction is imperative to a productive workforce, so HR managers are expected to help manage, prevent, and reduce employee burnout within their organizations.
-This could include anything from implementing stronger mental health related policies in the workplace, to improving PTO regulations.
+This could include anything from implementing stronger mental health-related policies in the workplace, to improving PTO regulations.

-Clarke adds, “In some ways the focus on delivering care is masking the toll taken on an individual as they struggle with fear, uncertainty, illness and even death.
+Clarke adds, “In some ways, the focus on delivering care is masking the toll taken on an individual as they struggle with fear, uncertainty, illness, and even death.
 HR professionals need to ‘keep the trains running’ in terms of staffing and hiring, and they need to address the personal toll that this pandemic is taking on their team.”

 With the Health Insurance Portability and Accountability Act (HIPAA) in place to prevent fraud and theft of protected health information (PHI), HR managers must be hyper-aware of compliance regulations around healthcare providers, plans, and clearinghouses.
 Due to large amounts of valuable digital data and insufficient cybersecurity, data breaches in healthcare are on the rise.
 In addition, data privacy and security will continue to fall on the shoulders of HR, so making sure staff is trained well is imperative.
 The growing shift to work from home through the pandemic further emphasizes the need for proper remote employee plans that HR must put into place.

-Staying on top of hospital and business costs also spills into HR territory, so HR managers must strike a balance between offering competitive salaries and attractive benefits to potential employees, while also ensuring the company remains profitable.
+Staying on top of hospital and business costs also spill into HR territory, so HR managers must strike a balance between offering competitive salaries and attractive benefits to potential employees, while also ensuring the company remains profitable.
 Without investing in talent management, HR can end up in a sticky situation.